Varroa Chemical Treatments (UK) – Types, Timing & Safe Use

 2) Thymol / plant-derived treatments

 Often used after honey supers are removed, when temperatures are within the product’s recommended range.
-These treatments can be popular as part of a late summer / early autumn plan designed to protect winter bees.
+These treatments can be popular as part of a late-summer varroa treatment timing and early autumn plan designed to protect winter bees, with September follow-up checks helping confirm whether the treatment window was effective.
+This is also the point where safe handling, PPE and accurate record-keeping matter most.

 3) Synthetic treatments